GnuBee Personal Cloud One

 mtd3 01fb0000 00010000 firmware

 GnuBee already comes with a preinstalled version of OpenWRT.
-However, original maintainer does not maintain it's OpenWRT builds, so it's safe to use official OpenWRT builds, as it is officially supported by the community.
+However, original maintainer does not maintain its OpenWRT builds, but you can use official OpenWRT builds, as they are officially supported by the community.

 Two methods are available: